 Cal State University, Northridge has already made the switch to water filtrated fountains like Elkay.
 The school puts a sign above the fountains informing students that the drinking stations are funded by the campus quality fee.

 A quick search of the Elkay brand drinking stations shows a range of pricing starting at around $700.
 Let’s say we have 20 stations at our school and we spend a thousand on each, that equals out to about $20,000 not including tax.
-With a student body of over 20 thousand students we can add a dollar to our ASO or health fee and fund a water system that will bring positive change to the school.
+With a student body of over 20 thousand students we can add a dollar to our ASO or health fee and fund a water system, similar to some of the systems found on this Best Water Softener System Reviews, and hopefully, it will bring positive change to the school.

 The fountains at Pierce remind me of the ones I saw in elementary when I thought eating leaves was okay.
 At the college level we are more aware of our health and opt to make more health conscious decisions.